 7302 Rhondda Dr, Lorton

-Zombies, ghouls, creepy jack o'lanterns and more lurk at this decked-out townhome in Lorton with a mixture of animatronic, homemade, and inflatable creations.
-This small but scary display is well worth a visit - photos just don't do the spook-factor justice!
+This decked-out townhome in Lorton delivers the shivers with a mixture of animatronic, homemade, and inflatable creations.
+This year's theme is a scary clown-filled CarnEVIL and while smaller than others, this frightening display is well worth a visit - photos just don't do the spook-factor justice!

 1604 Jubilation Ct, Herndon

 This interactive Halloween light show in Herndon is synced to music over 87.9 FM and consists of over 10 Halloween-themed songs for all ages.
 Guests walking by can also tune in by turning on outside speakers at an interactive station (switch through songs or start the show from the beginning!).
 The display also includes giant singing jack-o-lanterns, ghosts singing back-up, a pirate ship overrun with skeleton pirates, and a foggy crypt.
+New this year is a Flying Dutchman skeleton ship in the driveway!
+Don't miss it!
 Learn more and check out the show online too!

 1911 Stirrup Ln, Alexandria

-New this year at this bone-covered yard is a pirate area, a Western campfire complete with a covered wagon, a fantasy section with Knights and fighting dragons, and of course - the giant pet cemetery.
+At this bone-covered yard is a pirate area, a Western campfire complete with a covered wagon, a fantasy section with Knights and fighting dragons, and of course - a giant pet cemetery.
 Fog machines fill the air with spooky vibes and singing pumpkins perform about 16 different song animations.

-For more Halloween fun and events - both virtual and in-person, go here.
+For more Halloween fun and events, go here.
 Scares and spooks not your thing?
-Check out the fall foliage viewing and scenic fall drives in the area, or just take a trip to the pumpkin patch before the season is over.
+Check out the fall foliage viewing and scenic fall drives in the area, or just take a trip to the pumpkin patch or a fun fall festival before the season is over.